Alfresco/alfresco-js-api/alfresco-core-rest-api/docs/NodesApi.md

 Delete a node

-Deletes the node with identifier **nodeId**.\nIf the **nodeId** is a folder, then its children are also deleted.\nDeleted nodes move to the trashcan unless the **permanent** query parameter is true, and the current user is the owner or an admin.\n\nDeleting a node removes the child associations, ie. both primary and also secondary, if any.\n
+Deletes the node with identifier **nodeId**.
+If the **nodeId** is a folder, then its children are also deleted.
+Deleted nodes move to the trashcan unless the **permanent** query parameter is true, and the current user is the owner or an admin.

+Deleting a node removes the child associations, ie. both primary and also secondary, if any.

 ### Example
 ```javascript